IMG_5836

 Two main paths forward were presented:

-1. An interest-free state loan — New Jersey could lend the district money, but only to cover past debt, not the $7 million shortfall for the current year.
-Such a loan would come with state financial oversight and veto power.
+1. An interest-free state loan — New Jersey could lend the district money, but only to cover past debt, not the $5 million shortfall for the current year.
+Such a loan would be subject to state financial oversight and veto power.

-2. A special election for a tax increase — The Board of Education could ask voters in early December to approve raising property taxes to cover the $7 million gap.
+2. A special election for a tax increase — The Board of Education could ask voters to approve raising property taxes to cover the current gap.

 “It may take a hybrid of these options,” Turner said, acknowledging that the district may have no choice but to lean on both taxpayers and the state to stay afloat.